kolotyluk/Rusty-Java/README.md

    languages
    1. As part of this effort, it is also considering using LLM GPT technology to rewrite C/C++ in Rust
+   2. Can this technology be used for this JSR, and would we want to?

 Description